What is a Marching Band?

 A marching band usually marches in a parade, which almost goes without saying.
 During half-time, the more elaborate bands may also perform moves and routines for sporting events.
 As part of their half-time show, college football teams frequently feature local bands.

 A marching band should be musically proficient as well as capable of moving as one unit.
 In most small school bands, marching is simply stepping to the beat of the music.
-Different marching techniques, such as the high military-style step or the glide or roll step, may be used more experienced bands.
+Different marching techniques, such as the high military-style step or the glide or roll step, may be used by more experienced bands.

 Many schools no longer have these bands due to budget cuts to music programs.
 Many teachers do not have the time or inclination to devote additional hours to this cause because these bands require long hours of practice to move as one.
 Instead, where school music programs exist, schools may offer opportunities to join bands that perform non-marching performances.